tina-trenkner/pink-drum-explosion/README.md

 Open index-START.html
 Click a key in the home row (a-s-d-f-g-h-j-k-l) to play a different sound.

-## concepts reviewed in this tutorial
+## Concepts reviewed in this tutorial

 ### key codes and <kbd></kbd>
 kbd is a HTML element for input via keyboard.
 The key code is a numeric value assigned to keys on the keyboard.